All Episodes

 They're doing it in sort of a tricky way.

-If my information's correct, what they're they're not actually sending the resumes directly, they're sending them to like a an employment agency or a clearinghouse in Washington under disguised subject lines, either on the faxes or the uh or the emails.
+They're sending them to like an employment agency or a clearinghouse in Washington under disguised subject lines, either on the faxes or the emails.

-Bill Clinton saying all kinds of by the way, do you realize do you realize, ladies and gentlemen, uh Bill Clinton has had quite a life.
+By the way, do you realize, ladies and gentlemen, Bill Clinton has had quite a life.

-Uh when he was 16, he met JFK in the Rose Garden as part of Boys Nation, and now at age 61, he has met Obama.
+When he was 16, he met JFK in the Rose Garden as part of Boys Nation.

-Um it's not everybody who meets truly two such truly great historic fig figure figures in his life, and Bill Clinton has met them both.
+It's not everybody who meets truly two such truly great historic figures in his life.

 JFK and Barack Obama.

-And uh and Bill Clinton has met them both.
+And Bill Clinton has met them both.

-Uh there are emergency meetings in the Clinton campaign because of these double-digit poll numbers.
+There are emergency meetings in the Clinton campaign because of these double-digit poll numbers.

-Clinton is showing up and speaking to smaller crowds.
+He really said that in New Hampshire, Clinton is showing up and speaking to smaller crowds.

-They're walking out, they appear sleepy, same thing is happening to Mrs. Clinton out there.
+Same thing is happening to Mrs. Clinton out there.

-Um there's just no excitement on the uh on the campaign.
+There's just no excitement on the campaign.

-No candidate in either party is going to be out of the race uh because of what happens in New Hampshire tomorrow night.
+No candidate in either party is going to be out of the race because of what happens in New Hampshire tomorrow night.

 There is so much beltway conventional wisdom out there that's ridiculous.

-Uh, but if indeed Mrs. Clinton is in trouble, well, there's no question she's in trouble.
+But if indeed Mrs. Clinton is in trouble, well, there's no question she's in trouble.

-Uh, but if indeed what's happened to her is fatal, I want to remind you where it all started.
+But if indeed what's happened to her is fatal, I want to remind you where it all started.

-It happened on this program, the day of the MSNBC Democrat debate at Drexel University in Philadelphia.
+It happened on this program the day of the MSNBC Democrat debate at Drexel University in Philadelphia.

-Why don't you ask her about it then?
+And I chided the reporter, why don't you ask her about it then?

 If it's a nuclear issue, why don't you ask her about it?